What’s been happening…

 Our involvement with WiTA reflects our commitment to building a stronger, more inclusive industry.
 By working alongside WiTA, we aim to encourage the next generation of women in transport and support initiatives that create lasting change.

-👉 Learn more about Women in Transport Australia and the work they are doing to shape the future of our industry.
+👉 Learn more about Women in Trucking Australia and the work they are doing to shape the future of our industry.